 Naomi Shemer, Israel’s national songwriter, aptly labeled Israel’s capital, “Jerusalem of Gold.”
 Jerusalem provided me with a golden opportunity for personal enrichment, intellectual exploration and pro-Israel advocacy training.

 Avraham Spraragen is a freshman at Cornell University.
+He is a 2016 Write On For Israel graduate.

 This piece is part of “The View From Campus” column written by students on campus.
 To learn more about the column click here, and if you would like to contribute to it, email firstname.lastname@example.org for more info.